 Many busy professionals feel that working out isn’t worth the time unless they can exercise for forty minutes or longer and it’s true that many healthcare workers and government agencies used to recommend that all adults get thirty consecutive minutes of aerobic exercise per day.
-But this is the twenty-first century and the fact of the matter is that you don’t have to do all your exercise at once to reap the health benefits.
-Research has shown that short, intense exercise segments throughout the day are just as effective as longer workouts at burning calories, increasing cardio endurance and lowering blood pressure and cholesterol.
-Even as little as five minutes can go a long way towards balancing hormones in the body and making you a happier person – is that great or what?
-You no longer have to worry about finding a large block of free time to work out; just take a coffee break and in five minutes you can feel totally rejuvenated.
+But this is a 21st-century exercise: to reap its health benefits you don't need to complete an intensive session all at once; short, intense segments throughout your day have proven just as successful at burning calories, increasing cardio endurance, and lowering blood pressure and cholesterol.
+Five minutes can go a long way towards balancing hormones in your body and increasing happiness - amazing, right?
+No longer do you need to find large chunks of free time just to work out, instead take five minutes out for a coffee break to feel renewed in just minutes!

-One of the greatest things about shorter workouts is that they have tremendous potential to reshape your body with a minimum time commitment.
+One of the great advantages of shorter workouts is their potential to transform your body with minimal time commitment and effort.
 Incorporating strength training exercises into your daily schedule is a powerful tool for both heart health and muscle strength.
 Spend five minutes doing lower body exercises and after several weeks you can tell a difference.
 Spend ten minutes on a power workout and results will show up in three weeks or less.
 Use the following ten-minute express workouts on a regular basis for a month and you will see remarkable changes in your body’s strength.
 You can do these workouts in your office with the door closed or, if your office is a cubicle, in the restroom or some other private area.
 Do whatever is necessary for you to fit in your exercise time at work.

 Express Workout 1: Hips and Thighs

-Squats: Squats are performed by standing with feet about shoulder-width apart and arms by sides.
-Keep strong posture and slowly lower buttocks as though about to sit down in a chair.
+Squats are performed by standing with feet about shoulder-width apart and arms by sides.
+Keep a strong posture and slowly lower your buttocks as though about to sit down in a chair.
 Lower several inches and then slowly raise.

-Leg Stretches: Stand with feet about shoulder-width apart and one hand holding a chair or wall for balance.
-Raise one foot behind you and reach back with your hand, grab the foot and gently pull it towards your buttocks.
-This stretches the quadriceps muscle on the front of the leg.
-Repeat with each leg.
+Start by standing with feet shoulder-width apart and one hand grasping onto a chair or wall for stability.
+Raise one leg behind you while reaching behind with one hand to grab and gently pull back towards the buttocks using your hand to stretch the quadriceps muscle in front of the leg; repeat for each leg.

 For stretching the calf muscle, place one foot slightly in front of you and point your toes up, balancing on the heel.
 Keep your weight on the foot that is not being stretched.
 Repeat on both sides.